 Here are a few of the more popular wiki software offerings.
 Depending on your business needs, you may want a simple wiki (that is essentially a private Wikipedia), or one that offers integrations into your existing tech stack.
 Here are a few internal wiki offerings:

-This is a free, open source wiki engine.
+This is an open-source, free wiki software engine.
 Fun fact: This is the software that Wikipedia is built on!
 And although MediaWiki allows users to create and edit web page content without requiring the use of CSS or HTML, it has its drawbacks.This software is versatile and simple to set up initially, but it is designed for knowledge to be stored and not necessarily used.
 This can damage the long-term health and adoption of your knowledge base.

 Another open source wiki program that allows users to edit text directly.
 This software has extensive access controls and authentication capabilities which make it a favorite among administrators.
 Although this makes content management easier for admins it doesn’t necessarily make the content itself digestible for users.

 Confluence is part of Atlassian’s larger software packages.
-If you’re set on using a wiki tool but are looking for content management software that functions within workflows, Confluence allows you to preview knowledge within communication tools such as Slack.
+If you’re set on using an intranet wiki software tool but are looking for content management software that functions within workflows, Confluence allows you to preview knowledge within communication tools such as Slack.